course-details-portlet

 Knowledge: The student:

-• can explain key theories and perspectives that underpin community - and network
+• can explain key theories and perspectives that underpin network and community social work

 • can point to relationships between social inclusion and living conditions